capoxix/roamy/README.md

 # Background and Overview

-“Peripatetic” is an interactive map application, based on the concept of MoneyMap, that allows users to see a defined area where they can go on a given time frame.
+“Peripatetic” is an interactive map application, based on the concept of MoneyMile, that allows users to see a defined area where they can go on a given time frame.
 The area will be impacted by current traffic conditions, construction, weather, and other factors .
 This allows people to drop pins on any location and have a visual representation of places are within reach according to the time they have available.

 # Functionality and MVP